timoweaver/blog/_posts/2020-09-15-kitaboshi-9500-hb-pencil-review.markdown

 For a pencil at this price point (I think in japan a box retails for like, $4-5 USD), I don't expect finished dipped ends, but that's my only issue.

+The box isn't the prettiest box I've seen for a Japanese pencil (ususally they are amazing, it's wild), but it works.
 Here's the box at a few other angles:

 ![Kita-Boshi 9500 HB Pencil Box Front](/assets/img/blog-images/kitaboshi-9500-hb-pencil/box-front.jpg)